-The instructions below will walk you through the steps needed to fly a mission in the GS RTK app.
-If you want to use a file to plan your mission, instructions on importing KMLs into the GS RTK app can be found here: Importing KML Missions.
+The instructions below will walk you through the steps to fly a mission in the GS RTK app.
+You can also use a KML file to plan your mission and import it into the GS RTK app.

 Plan the linear flight mission in the GS RTK app

-- Select Linear Flight Mission in the mission plan page.
+- Select Linear Flight Mission on the mission plan page.

 2. Draw a line on the map by tapping points or import a KML as a data resource.

-3. Using the linear element as reference, expand the buffer in both left and right directions based on the mission specifics.
-The expansion distance for each side is a minimum of 10m and a maximum of 2000m (2km).
+3. Using the linear element as a reference, expand the buffer based on the mission specifics in both the left and right directions.
+The expansion distance for each side is a minimum of 10m (32ft) and a maximum of 2000m (2km or 1.2 mi).

-4. If the linear element is longer than two kilometers, it will be cut into several sub-missions, with a minimum length of 0.5km and a maximum of 2km.
+4. If the linear element is longer than two kilometers, it will be cut into several sub-missions, with a minimum length of 0.5km (0.3 mi) and a maximum of 2km (1.2 mi).

 5. Set the flight height, speed, camera parameters, and overlap rate as you would for 2D mission planning.

 6. There are two flight modes for linear missions: Full Coverage and Efficiency.
 Full Coverage mode has one or two turns more than Efficiency mode.
-We typically recommend Full Coverage to assure that the area of interest you're looking to survey has the correct overlap for modeling/corrections.
+We typically recommend Full Coverage to ensure that the area of interest you want to survey has the correct overlap for modeling and corrections.

 Flying the Corridor

-As with other PPK workflows, we require the use of at least one AeroPoint during the drone's flight.
-For best results, place one AeroPoint (or other ground control point) at each end of the linear corridor, and at 0.75mi intervals.
-If you only have one AeroPoint, place it near the location you're flying from.
+We recommend placing one AeroPoint (or other ground control point) at each end of the linear corridor and 0.75 mi (1.2km) intervals for best results.
+However, if you only have one AeroPoint, place it near the location you're flying from.

-Once you've laid your AeroPoint(s) out and turned them on, select Invoke on your mission or go to Flight page.
+Once you've laid out your AeroPoint(s) and turned them on, select Invoke on your mission or go to the Flight page.
 The missions list is on the left side of the page.

-If your mission is broken into segments, you'll see each one has a number associated with it.
-You can select a sub-mission by tapping that number, and verify that the mission is selected by seeing that it's highlighted compared with the others.
+If your mission is broken into segments, you'll see each has a number associated with it.
+You can select a sub-mission by tapping that number.
+If selected, it will be highlighted.
+To select subsequent segments, select Executing menu, and tap the appropriate number.

 I still can't do it!